When you’re looking at whey protein powders…

 However with the concentrate version, it contains 28g protein along with 6g carbs (3g sugars, 1g fiber), along with 2g fat.

-But it is something to keep in mind if you’re lactose intolerant (especially because it doesn’t contain any digestive enzymes) or if you’re looking for a grass fed protein powder without carbs or fats.
+But if you’re lactose intolerant (especially because it doesn’t contain any digestive enzymes) or if you’re looking for a grass fed protein powder without carbs or fats, go for the isolate version.

-Other than the protein in the concentrate version, it has 3g cocoa, 2.76g chocolate flavoring, 400mg sodium chloride and 125mg stevia for flavoring.
+The concentrate version contains 3g cocoa, 2.76g chocolate flavoring, 400mg sodium chloride and 125mg stevia for flavoring.

 It’s a completely natural protein powder without any artificial ingredients, and it comes from grass fed cows.